Kolmogorov--Arnold stability: Proof of Theorem

 The proof differs from the proof of Lemma~\ref{l:open-dense} only in the construction of functions \(\phi^i\).
-Take red intervals from the proof of Lemma~\ref{l:open-dense}.
-Take \(\gamma_i\) to be square roots of distinct prime numbers.
+Take red intervals of rank $i \equiv 0, \ldots, 2n \pmod{2n+1}$ from the proof of Lemma~\ref{l:open-dense}.
+Take \(\gamma_i\) to be square roots of pairwise distinct prime numbers.
 Now we specify $\phi^i$ somewhat indirectly by giving the following conditions on \(\phi^{h^i} := h^i\phi^i\).
 Since $h^i$ are invertible this suffices.

-\begin{enumerate}[label=(\alph*'), ref=\alph*'] \item \( \phi^{h^i} \) has range in \( h^iI^5 \) for each $i=1,\ldots,n$;
+\begin{enumerate}[label=(\alph*'), ref=\alph*'] \item \( \phi^{h^i} \) has range in \( h^iI^{2n+1} \) for each $i=1,\ldots,n$;

 \item \(\norm{\phi^{h^i} - \phi^{0,h^i}} \leq \varepsilon'\), where $\varepsilon'$ is sufficiently small so that this implies \(\norm{\phi^i-\phi^{0,i}}<\varepsilon\);

 \item \(\phi_j^{h^i}\) is constant and a number of the kind \(q\gamma_i\) on each red interval of rank \(j=1,\ldots,2n+1\), where \(q\in\Q\setminus \{0\}\);